RobertAhlin/emx/README.md

 ### <a id="validating"></a>Validating

-When I started to validate my code I got a lot of errors to begin with.
+When I started to validate my code, I got a lot of errors to begin with.
 Most of them where about "white spaces" that I couldn't do anything about.
 I talked about it with my mentor, and he said it's because of the mix of python in the html code.
 So to be able to validate the html is removed all the {{ tags }} and {% tags %} to get clean html.
 So I validated the code by pasting it in to the validators.<br>
 Later I just started to hide python tags in filters.<br>

 HTML Validating:<br>